-The Group's General Counsel, with assistance from local management, is responsible for ensuring that all Employees receive appropriate training on this Policy and for periodically reviewing the training programme.
+The GC, with assistance from local management, is responsible for ensuring that all Employees receive appropriate training on this Policy and for periodically reviewing the training programme.

 All Employees with supervisory or management duties in each of the Group's business units are also responsible for implementing the provisions of this Policy to help prevent violations.
 They must ensure that the Employees under their direction or control are familiar with, and apply, the provisions of this Policy.